Gbury/mSAT/src/mcsat/README.md

 closure of the equalities), where each class can be tagged with an optional assignment.

 When receiving a new assertions by the sat, we update the union-find.
-When the theory is asked for an assignemnt value for a term, we lookup its class.
+When the theory is asked for an assignment value for a term, we lookup its class.
 If it is tagged, we return the tagged value.
 Else, we take an arbitrary representative $x$ of the class and return it.
-When a new assignement $t \mapsto v$ is propagated by the sat solver, there are three cases:
+When a new assignment $t \mapsto v$ is propagated by the sat solver, there are three cases:

 - the class of $t$ if not tagged, we then tag it with $t \mapsto v$ and continue
 - the class of $t$ is already tagged with $\_ mapsto v$, we do nothing